 OPTA also showed videos of two versions of one story.
 In one, bus drivers make the wrong decisions regarding drugs and alcohol — such as going on a drinking binge, and accepting expired prescription painkillers from a coworker — and get into an accident.
 In the other, Ellison says, coworkers make the right choices, such as noticing the smell of alcohol on a coworker’s breath and reporting it to their supervisor, and in that version, the accident doesn’t happen.

 The Houston Independent School District (HISD) transportation department and the Houston Educational Support Personnel Union (HESP) have teamed up to fight heart disease and encourage employees to develop healthy lifestyle habits with their “Love Your Heart” initiative.
 About 200 employees gathered in July to celebrate the joint effort between the transportation department and HESP to raise awareness of the importance of checking one’s heart health.
 Transportation department General Manager Nathan Graf played the role of Dr. Healthy Hound, the mascot for the initiative.
 Love Your Heart, which includes the transportation staff routinely going on walks together, is available to all transportation department employees.
 The Love Your Heart initiative is just one collaboration between the transportation department and HESP to improve health awareness among district employees.
 Both groups launched the fitness series “Move It and Lose It” and the Health Conscious Exercise program in 2014.
 Bus drivers who participated in the Health Conscious Exercise program have shown reduced blood pressure and cholesterol rates, and have passed health physicals in larger numbers than in previous years, according to HESP.

-NYAPT’s Dec.
-15 survey of illegal school bus passing finds that 765 school bus drivers reported they were passed a total of 678 times.
-This is the second survey in a row with an estimate of over 40,000 daily violations.
+NYAPT’s Feb.
+9 survey of illegal school bus passing finds that 890 school bus drivers reported they were passed a total of 607 times.
+The total estimated illegal passing rate is 34,101 passes for that day.